MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/troubleshoot-onboarding.md

 ### Ensure the machine has an Internet connection

-The Window Defender ATP sensor requires Microsoft Windows HTTP (WinHTTP) to report sensor data and communicate with the Windows Defender ATP service.
+The Window Defender ATP sensor requires Microsoft Windows HTTP (WinHTTP) to report sensor data and communicate with the Microsoft Defender ATP service.

 WinHTTP is independent of the Internet browsing proxy settings and other user context applications and must be able to detect the proxy servers that are available in your particular environment.

-To ensure that sensor has service connectivity, follow the steps described in the [Verify client connectivity to Windows Defender ATP service URLs](configure-proxy-internet-windows-defender-advanced-threat-protection.md#verify-client-connectivity-to-windows-defender-atp-service-urls) topic.
+To ensure that sensor has service connectivity, follow the steps described in the [Verify client connectivity to Microsoft Defender ATP service URLs](configure-proxy-internet-windows-defender-advanced-threat-protection.md#verify-client-connectivity-to-windows-defender-atp-service-urls) topic.

 If the verification fails and your environment is using a proxy to connect to the Internet, then follow the steps described in [Configure proxy and Internet connectivity settings](configure-proxy-internet-windows-defender-advanced-threat-protection.md) topic.

 ### Ensure that Windows Defender Antivirus is not disabled by a policy
-**Problem**: The Windows Defender ATP service does not start after onboarding.
+**Problem**: The Microsoft Defender ATP service does not start after onboarding.

 **Symptom**: Onboarding successfully completes, but you see error 577 when trying to start the service.

-**Solution**: If your machines are running a third-party antimalware client, the Windows Defender ATP agent needs the Windows Defender Early Launch Antimalware (ELAM) driver to be enabled.
+**Solution**: If your machines are running a third-party antimalware client, the Microsoft Defender ATP agent needs the Windows Defender Early Launch Antimalware (ELAM) driver to be enabled.
 You must ensure that it's not disabled in system policy.

 - Depending on the tool that you use to implement policies, you'll need to verify that the following Windows Defender policies are cleared: